Living with Spectacled Flying-foxes

-Cairns is home to 44 known Spectacled Flying-fox roost sites, however less than half of these are occupied at any one time.
+Spectacled Flying foxes are highly nomadic and seasonal animals.
+They tend to gather in large colonies known as roosts.
+Cairns is home to more than 40 known Spectacles Flying-fox roost sites, however less than half of these are occupied at any one time.

 Spectacled Flying-foxes play a crucial role in the Australian eco-system by being one of the most efficient pollinators and seed dispersers of native Australian forest trees.
 They travel great distances each night in search of food.
 Spectacled flying-fox roosts are mainly seasonal with numbers and composition of the camps changing constantly.